Sandesh-Uprety/port-scan-pure-python/README.md

-This is a port scanner for python. wow added line for new-branch amend check changes on conflict changes to main
+This is a port scanner written purely in python.

+Usage:
+python main.py
+or
+python3 main.py